Shri Govind Ji Temple In Manipur: Sacred Destination For Pilgrims And Tourists A like

 Photo: kknila / Wikimedia Commons

-Located near the historic Imphal Palace in the bustling Thangal Bazar area, Shree Govind Ji Temple is easily accessible from various parts of the city.
+Located near the historic Imphal Palace in the bustling Thangal Bazar area, Shri Govind Ji Mandir Manipur, is easily accessible from various parts of the city.
 Its proximity to other attractions, such as Kangla Fort and the Manipur State Museum, makes it a convenient stop on any sightseeing itinerary.
-Surrounded by lively markets and eateries, the temple provides a glimpse into local culture and daily life.
+Surrounded by lively markets and eateries, the temple provides a glimpse into local culture and daily life, being the most famous temple in Manipur.

 Suggested Read: Places To Visit In Imphal